 But in terms of what constitutes a good ROI, there isn’t a definitive answer.
 Each aspect of your business is different, and each will generate different percentages of ROI that might not be totally comparable.
 The best way to work out comparable figures is to tally up your ROI for a particular area regularly so that you can build a base of historical data to compare against.

 If you’re talking stock investments, a good ROI is a bit more straightforward.
+Stock investments are where the investor buys the shares of a company, hoping that the company grows.
+It takes proper fundamental research of the company before purchasing the shares.
 Financial analysts say anywhere between 7% and 10% is a good ROI.